pommes-public/pommesdispatch/docs/model.rst

 The model results are then obtained by concatenating the results for the individual time slices.
-There is a rolling horizon implementation integrated as an alternative to a perfect foresight simulation in ``pommes-dispatch``, see :ref:`using`.
+There is a rolling horizon implementation integrated as an alternative to a perfect foresight simulation in ``pommesdipatch``, see :ref:`using`.

 .. _characteristics: